Which version of Python should I use? Now, that’s a loaded question. While the answer is simple, the explanation is more complicated.

 The standard virtual environment tool for Python is venv, which has been packaged with (C)Python since 3.3. (venv had a command line wrapper named pyvenv, but this was deprecated in 3.6.)
 Another older but still popular third-party tool is virtualenv.
 As explained in this Reddit post, venv is the Python-sanctioned replacement for virtualenv.
 However, virtualenv supports Python 2, whereas venv does not.
 Conda is an environment manager popular with the science and data communities, and it can support other languages in addition to Python.

 That being said, there is a relatively new package manager taking the Python world by storm: pipenv.
-In short time, it became the officially-recommended tool from Python.org.
 Pipenv combines pip, Pipfile, and virtualenv into an easy workflow with simple commands.
-My recommendation is to use pipenv for all new projects.
+Personally, I find it to be very helpful.
+However, it has caused some controversy (see Reddit), and it may not be applicable for all scenarios (see Chris Warrick’s article).
+My recommendation is to use pipenv for new projects if it meets your needs.

 After setting up your Python environment, you are ready to start programming!
 There are two routes to take for text editing: source code editors and integrated development environments.

 Source code editors are lightweight but often include basics like syntax highlighting and basic auto-completion.
 They’re great for quick edits and light scripting.
 Many have plugins.
 Popular choices are Visual Studio Code, Sublime, Atom, and Notepad++.
 My current favorite is Visual Studio Code because the Python extensions are stellar and settings are simple – just remember to install the extensions you need!
 I use it personally for Django development.